yy502/laserpecker/LP3.md

 ~Steps:~

-~1.
-Position your LP3 to the desired height.～
+1. ~Position your LP3 to the desired height.~
-～2.
-Trn on the assist red lasers via app settings or just preview an engraving.～ ～3.
-Turn the two screws **slowly and alternately** till the two red laser dots overlap on the engraving surface.
+2. ~Trn on the assist red lasers via app settings or just preview an engraving.~
+3. ~Turn the two screws **slowly and alternately** till the two red laser dots overlap on the engraving surface.
 Don't force it, or you might break it.~

 <img src="images/lp3_assist_red_lasers.jpg" width="50%">